Tiramisioux/cinemate/README.md

 #### Running CineMate manually

-Anywhere in the cli, type
+Anywhere in the CLI, type

     cinemate